mkamran67/mkamran67/README.md

-#### Hello!
+#### Hi!

-  My name is Muhammad Kamran, I'm a Full Stack Developer out of the Bay Area.
+  I'm Muhammad Kamran, I'm a Full Stack Developer in the Bay Area.

- 🔭 I’m currently working on a Node based projects.

- 🌱 I’m currently learning about complex animations without libraries.
+ 🔭 I’m currently working with Electron and Typescript and learning about Postgres. ⌨️

  📫 How to reach me: me@mkamran.us